adeutscher/core-tools/scripts/networking/README.md

 Arguments:

-* -a target_address: Send to specific broadcast address .This is necessary when waking up a device on a different collision domain than your default gateway interface.
+* `-a target_address`: Send to specific broadcast address .This is necessary when waking up a device on a different collision domain than your default gateway interface.
    * Example value: `192.168.100.0`
 * `-h`: Display this help menu and exit.
 * `-p port`: Select UDP port.